 “Banks will go to great lengths to contact borrowers from the minute they are 15 days late,” Sheridan says.
 “Since the short sale/foreclosure boom, I think banks have learned that offering counseling or help lines for clients who are struggling is far preferable to having a client foreclose.
 Banks are in the business of lending money, not of owning real estate.”

 What Happens if I’m More than 90 Days Late on a Mortgage?When you are more than 90 days late on a mortgage payment, you are subject to your lender starting the foreclosure process.
-In most states, falling behind more than 90 days on your mortgage means that your lender can initiate the foreclosure process—starting with pre-foreclosure.
+In most states, falling behind more than 90 days past due on your mortgage means that your lender can initiate the foreclosure process—starting with pre-foreclosure.

 Pre-foreclosure begins with your lender recording a public notice (a Notice of Default) that you, the owner, have defaulted and they will mail this notice to you and might even be required to post it on your door.